bricklife/MicrobitScratchKit/README.md

 # MicrobitScratchKit
-micro:bit simulation SDK for Scratch 3.0
+micro:bit simulation library to communicate with Scratch 3.0